 3. Better stations.
 Many stations are not the attractive, accessible, well-lit places that they should be.
 The new franchise should include a package of investment including accessibility upgrades and improved integration with cycling, local buses and TfL services.
 Toilets should be cleaned regularly and should be open throughout the hours of rail service.

 4. Better train services.
 Extra carriages should be introduced on shoulder peak services to reduce overcrowding.
 Services should run later in the day and on Boxing Day.
 Accurate, up to date and actionable information about current and future services should be provided consistently online, at the station and on the train.

 5. Excellent customer service.
 The new franchise should protect ticket office opening hours and the presence of trained, visible staff on trains and at stations to provide assistance and give passengers security.
 Where stations are staffed, disabled and older passengers should always be guaranteed 'turn-up-and-go' assistance, without booking ahead.

 6. Monitoring and enforcement.
 Franchise commitments mean nothing unless they are actively monitored and enforced.
 The Government must hold the train operator to account, with fines when necessary, if it fails to deliver on promises (for example, ticket office opening hours), and provide real incentives for providing reliable, on-time trains that don't skip stations.
 There must also be local accountability – the operator should be required to meet at least twice a year with each rail user group, and to include them on its timetables and website.

 Do you support the aims above?
 If so, it's essential you complete your own response to the consultation using the Department for Transport's online form.

 Please incude the points above - the more people ask for the same thing the more likely we get it!

 In our response we will also be covering more matters which are more local but nonetheless important, including:

 Again, if you agree then please include these points in your response to the consultation.
-The deadline for responses is 23 May.
+The deadline for responses has now been extended to 30 June.